Big News: Socket Selected for OpenAI's Cybersecurity Grant Program.Details

 Introduction

 MJML is a markup language created by Mailjet and designed to reduce the pain of coding a responsive email.
-Its semantic syntax makes it easy and straightforward while its rich standard components library fastens your development time and lightens your email codebase.
+Its semantic syntax makes the language easy and straightforward while its rich standard components library shortens your development time and lightens your email codebase.
 MJML’s open-source engine takes care of translating the MJML you wrote into responsive HTML.

 Installation